 Expanding upon the success of the Russian Jewish Community School, which is geared primarily for young families, The Center will offer a plethora of new cultural opportunities and educational offerings affecting nearly every segment of the Russian-speaking community.
 The Center, operating out of the Temple B’nai Moshe in Brighton, is open every day of the week except Saturdays.
 It is anticipated that hundreds if not thousands of Russian-speaking Jews of all ages will frequent the facility each week.

-The Center “Makor” acts as community center providing free space and technical assistance with organizing cultural events to numerous local Russian Jewish organizations who also participate in the development of programs for “Makor”.
+The Center “Makor” acts as a community center providing free space and technical assistance with organizing cultural events to numerous local Russian-Jewish organizations that also participate in the development of programs for “Makor”.
 Those organizations previously were not able to secure a place of their own for cultural events and programming.
 They include: Joint Action Committee for Russian Jewish Community, Russian Community Association of Massachusetts, Massachusetts Association of Russian Jews “Chaveirim”, “Mishpuha” Club for Young Adults, Russian American Jews for Israel, Club of Russian Scientists, Dance Theatre “Faerlach”, Veteran’s Association, and the Young Adults Theatre “Krug”.

 Despite their weak religious affiliation, Russian Jewish immigrants are deeply committed to bringing back the heritage they were conditioned to ignore and forget while in their homeland.
 Providing this cultural and educational outlet as a resource for the community will allow members to reeducate themselves and will help build a stronger Jewish community based on knowledge, practice, and action.

 List of organizations, faculties, and groups at Center “Makor”

 - Association of Jews from Former Soviet Union

 - Association of Russian-speaking Veterans of WWII

 - Jewish Movie Club